 The party ended rather early and so our client decided to venture to downtown Hermosa Beach alone to enjoy the Friday night life there.
 He had a few more beers and 2:00 a.m. arrived, so he decided to catch an Uber back to his hotel.

 He called Uber and was instructed on where to wait, along Hermosa Avenue in the 1200 block (near the Laurel Tavern).
-He made the short walk from the Pier Plaza area and witnessed the Hermosa Beach Police Department handcuffing a homeless man to a street sign as they investigated a complain against the homeless man.
+He made the short walk from the Pier Plaza area and witnessed the Hermosa Beach Police Department handcuffing a homeless man to a street sign as they investigated a complaint against the homeless man.

 Our client, whose father died homeless, had a sensitivity toward the homeless and so he asked the police what the homeless person had done to deserve such humiliating treatment.
 The officers curtly instructed our client to step back and not to interfere with their investigation.
 The client stepped back two steps, but could not step any further back due to a parked car.
+The police noticed this, but did not tell our client to move elsewhere.

 Our client continued to ask the police why the homeless man was being treated so poorly, but got no response.
 Finally, the police officer turned around, grabbed our client by his arms and spun him around, placing handcuffs on our client.
 He was then loaded into a waiting police car.